Article 1: An egg a day keeps the doctor away? (Ecuador)

 Why does it matter?

-Influenza can cause serious illness in children, especially infants younger than 6 months of age.
-Immunisations are strongly recommended to pregnant woman and any child over 6 months of age.
-Maternal immunisation during pregnancy induces high levels of maternal antibodies that can be transferred to the foetus and prevents influenza virus infection both in pregnant women and their infants during their first few months of life.
+Influenza can cause serious illness in children, especially infants younger than six months of age.
+Immunisations are strongly recommended for pregnant women and any child over 6 months of age.
+Maternal immunisation during pregnancy induces high levels of maternal antibodies that can be transferred to the foetus and prevents influenza virus infection in pregnant women and their infants during their first few months of life.

 What’s it about?

 This randomised controlled trial assessed the safety and efficacy of maternal influenza immunisations in mothers and infants in Nepal, where Influenza viruses circulate perennially.
-They recruited 3693 women in 17 to 34 weeks of gestation between 2011 to 2013.
-Maternal influenza immunisations were offered throughout the year, with 3629 infants included in the immunisation efficacy analysis.
+Between 2011 and 2013, 3693 women in 17 to 34 weeks of gestation were recruited.
+Maternal influenza immunisations were offered throughout the year, and 3629 infants were included in the immunisation efficacy analysis.

 Clinically Relevant Bottom Line: